There’s no doubt about it – there are plenty of things to do in Toruń.

 Built in the Middle Ages, the present appearance of the Sailors’ Gate (Brama Żeglarska) stems from a major 19th-century reconstruction.

-The Sailor’s Gate straddles Żeglarska Street, which leads down to the riverside quay and St. Johns’ Cathedral and the Old Town market square.
+The Sailor’s Gate straddles Żeglarska Street, which leads down to the riverside quay and northwards past St. Johns’ Cathedral right up to the Old Town market square.
 Hence, the gate was arguably the most pivotal entrance to the city.

 At the Sailors’ Gate, Polish kings were jubilantly greeted to the accompaniment of the largest medieval bell in Poland – Tuba Dei.
 The bell hangs in the tower of St. Johns’ Cathedral.
 Former mayors of Toruń handed the keys to the city gates to the sovereigns and invited them to stay at the royal chambers in the Town Hall.
 Therefore, Żeglarska street became known as the Royal Route.

 Also known as the Gate of the Holy Spirit, the Convent Gate (Brama Klasztorna) was built in the early 14th century.
 It takes its name from the nearby Benedictine convent, situated outside the town walls and demolished in the middle of the 17th century.

-The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water was poured.
+The Convent Gate retains visible traces of the defence system: a huge gateway, an alcove with a grate that could be raised and lowered, and an opening through which stones were hurled at attackers and hot porridge or boiling water were poured.

 Like the Leaning Tower of Pisa in Italy, the Leaning Tower of Toruń (Krzywa Wieża) owes its name to its noteworthy tilt.

 The tower was constructed at the turn of the 14th century as one of many towers built in the city walls.

-Defenders of the city would hoist projectiles and scalding-hot liquids to the top floor of the tower to repel sieges.
+Defenders of the city would hoist projectiles and scalding-hot liquids to the top floor of the tower so they could be used to repel sieges.

 Done with gawping at the Leaning Tower, we headed north towards Copernicus Street (Ul.
 Mikołaja Kopernika).

 Heading east along Copernicus Street, it soon became apparent that Toruń gingerbread (Pierniki Toruńskie) really is an icon of Poland’s national cuisine:

 Toruń gingerbread has traditionally been presented as a gift by the city of Toruń to Polish leaders, Polish kings, artists and others regarded in high esteem in Polish society.